Igigog/anomaly-modding-book/src/modding-tools/blender/addon-operators/operator-change-object-type.md

 ## About

 Changes the type of the object.
-The type is set in the Type parameter from the X-Ray Engine: Object panel
+The type is set in the Type parameter from the X-Ray Engine: Object panel.

 ### Mode